 The City set up the Brampton CERV program in 2003, in keeping with the City's goal "to remain one of the safest cities in Canada, and to expand its emergency preparedness community programs to stand at the forefront of crisis management.”

 - Training: CERV training is offered free of charge by City of Brampton staff, and to anyone over 18 years of age working or living in the City.
-Participants receive a certificate when they finish the training sessions, which consist of one evening each week for seven weeks - plus a drill.
+Participants receive a certificate when they finish the training sessions, which consist of one evening each week for seven weeks.

 - Activities: We also invite members of CERV to help the Brampton Emergency Management Office during a major community emergency, at various events or to attend periodic training, information sessions and general meetings of the CERV.

 - Information about both planned and past activities is available <here>.

 - CERV Coordinating Committee: The mandate of the CERV Coordinating Committee is to identify opportunities for CERV engagement and training of members.
 At the Emergency Management Office, we identify opportunities where we require CERV support for our program and make efforts to provide periodic training for the members.
 If you have comments on how to better engage the CERV members, please contact us.

 The CERV program was recognized by Brampton Safe City as one of many agencies contributing to Brampton’s designation as a Safe City by the World Health Organization in 2007.